camlinke/wordcount/README.md

 ```
 $ touch Procfile
 ```
-and add the line
+and add the following line to your newly created file
 ```python
 web: gunicorn app:app
 ```
-to your newly created file.
 Make sure to add gunicorn to your requirments.txt file
 ```
 $ pip install gunicorn
 $ pip freeze > requirements.txt